NoriSte/ui-testing-best-practices/sections/draft.md

 For contributors, write:
 - that a lot of missing content could be applied and you ask for contributors
 - that your English could need a check
+- that you'd like to hear from other experts, you have not years of experience with every tool
+- tool creators could help a lot, too